 The next piece of code is the process of initializing the Triple-Speed Ethernet IP Core and the external PHY chips.
-This code is shown in Figure 22.
+This code is shown in Figure ??.
 It is performing the following:

 - 1. Define a pointer to the base address of the Triple-Speed Ethernet IP Core. - 2.
 Give the Triple-Speed Ethernet IP Core its MAC address (0x0F02116E6001), which matches the source address of the transmission frame. - 3.
 Write the PHY addresses to the IP Core for access to the specific external PHY chips using MDIO interface. - 4.
 Write to register 20 of the first PHY chip, which is the PHY chip for the Ethernet 0 port, to set up the line loopback functionality.
 This will enable the Ethernet 0 port to send back all the frames it received. - 5.
+Write to the PCS Configuration Register Space to enable SGMII mode and SGMII auto-negotiation. - 6.
 Write to register 16 of the second PHY chip to enable automatic crossover for all modes.
-With this option turned on, you can use any Ethernet cable to connect the Ethernet ports rather than using a cross-over cable only. - 6.
-Write to register 20 of the second PHY chip to set up the phase-shift delay for the input and output clocks.
-This is important because the Gigabit Ethernet is working at the double data rate.
-By shifting the input and output clocks, the clock edges will be aligned with the center of the data to ensure correct data capturing. - 7.
-After turning the phase-shift delay option on, you need to software reset the PHY chip and then wait for the reset bit to be cleared. - 8.
+With this option turned on, you can use any Ethernet cable to connect the Ethernet ports rather than using a cross-over cable only. - 7.
+Software reset the PHY chip and then wait for the reset bit to be cleared. - 8.
 Finally, enable read and write transfers, Gigabit Ethernet operation, and CRC forwarding.
-You can write different values into this register to tell the IP Core to operate at 100 Mbps or 10 Mbps mode.
+You can write different values to this register to tell the IP Core to operate at 100 Mbps or 10 Mbps mode.
 For example, you can write 0x00000043 for operating at 100 Mbps and write 0x02000043 for 10 Mbps.
 More details can be found in Triple-Speed Ethernet IP Core Function User Guide.